HITECHCRIME/HC_SG97_Sherpa/README.md

 -------------

 only way's up            ///
-laid with ice            ///
-getting - worn out       ///
-daily sacrifice's callin'///
-ya better - own that     ///
-only way's now           ///
-throws of dice           ///
-pressin' onwards         ///
-always lucking out       ///
-sherpa's gone now        /// check us done now
+laid with ice            /// baby wise getting - worn out       /// daily sacrifice's callin'/// ya better - own that     /// owe not only way's now           /// throws of dice           /// pressin' onwards         /// dressing backwards always lucking out       /// threeways locking out sherpa's gone now        /// check us done now

-getting all the slots for a mission        /// pushing them ladders - vain for a reason   /// off the tones of crowd so gleeful          /// xxxxx   so lethal eyes on the                                /// mists of the frozen                        /// at this ungodly hour                       ///
+getting all the slots for a mission        /// of admission pushing them ladders - vain for a reason   /// off the tones of crowd so gleeful          /// xxxxx drones of skies (?) so lethal eyes on the                                /// mists of the frozen                        /// at this ungodly hour                       ///